 - how well the litter clumps and absorbs moisture

-- does the texture appeals to your cat
+- does the texture appeal to your cat?

 - how long-lasting the litter is

 Based on these qualities, we’ve selected flushable litters that show promising results in odor control, absorb moisture well, and appeal to most cats.